Where does tuition go?

-Professional journals - publications to assist the teacher in keeping current on new teaching materials and trends.
+Professional journals- publications (paper or online) to assist the teacher in keeping current on new teaching materials and trends.

 Music magazines for students - subscribed and made available for students

-Studio expenses - equipment for online teaching and in-person, computer,, printing, computer software, apps, incentive programs, instruments, tunings, repairs, newsletters
+Studio expenses - equipment for in-person and online teaching and their maintenance, pianos, computers, printer, microphone, camera, computer software, apps, incentive programs, tunings, repairs, newsletters

 Music books and CDs/MP3 for students' reference